dell-democenter/dell-democenter.github.io/0499/Readme.md

 ###WinSCP
 well known tool for transferring files to linux systems.

 ## vcenter01 (by broadcomm)
 use either "admin@vsphere.local" or "windows session authentication". user "administrator@vpshere.local" is locked due to license agreement with broadcomm. if you need to create "user accounts" in vsphere use AD user from "demo.local".

+## mail /exchange1 / exchange2
+this exchange dag let you reiceive and send email just internally. it not (yet) relaying any SMTP mails. the name of IP less DAG is "mail.demo.local" residing on two nodes "exchange1" and "exchange2" some system are already configured to send email like ASUPś and so on. try to configure it for your workload.

+## ppdm-1
+is fresh installed and has just the "vcenter01" asset configured. it is doing TSDM protection of all vsphere vm's, so if you mess something up, stay cool, you have a backup. report and index engine are already deployed.

+## nve-1
+is fresh installed and has just the "vcenter01" configured. it is doing VADP protection of all vsphere vm's, so if you mess something up, stay cool, you have a backup.

 ## wac (windows admin center)